TheRenegadeCoder/SnakeMD/docsrc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SnakeMD's documentation!
+Welcome to SnakeMD's Documentation!
 ===================================

-SnakeMD is a library for generating markdown files using Python
+SnakeMD is a library for generating markdown files using Python.
+Use the links below to navigate the docs.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:

-   modules
+   install
+   usage
+   snake
+   version-history

 Indices and tables
 ==================